 HIPAA compliant app development has been on the rise in the past few years.
-And for good reason.
+And for a good reason.
 As big data breaches and security threats continue to grow, concerned businesses must protect health information with utmost care.
 This is why the healthcare community has strict regulations in place for patient data and digital health app development.

-Mobile apps have become increasingly popular in health care, and with their rise, an increasing number of providers and businesses are looking to develop applications that meet the requirements of Health Insurance Portability and Accountability Act (HIPAA).
+Mobile apps have become increasingly popular in health care, and with their rise, an increasing number of providers and businesses are looking to develop applications that meet the requirements of the Health Insurance Portability and Accountability Act (HIPAA).

 Although you have access to advanced application development technologies to create web-based applications, your company needs to be aware that the development of an app is still a construction project.